Pejo-306/HMI-Tree-Optimization/README.md

 ### C++ version

-This project is written in modern C++, i.e. the code must be compiled with the C++11 standard or above.
+This project is written in modern C++, i.e. the code must be compiled with the __C++11__ standard or above.

 ### Simulation

-This project is only a Proof on Concept build - this is neither the final solution to the presented optimization problem, nor is the algorithm actually run on the real HMI data structure.
+This project is only a Proof of Concept build - this is neither the final solution to the presented optimization problem nor is the algorithm run on the real HMI data structure.
 In a way, the project can be viewed on as a simulation.
 The HMI data structure is represented by a stripped-down tree with an arbitrary amount of nodes.
 The latter only have unique ids and